sivakatir/UnityPlayFab_AngryBots/README.md

 ![](https://github.com/PlayFab/UnityPlayFab_AngryBots/blob/master/_repo_images/PlayfabMenu.png)

-Change the TitleId for your own TitleId in the Config panel if you like to create your own items or change the loaded content from the developer dashboard on developer.playfab.com.
-You can add prefabs directly from the same panel to your current scene.
+ * Change the TitleId for your own TitleId in the Config panel if you like to create your own items or change the loaded content from the developer dashboard on developer.playfab.com.
+ * You can add prefabs directly from the same panel to your current scene.
+ * If you like to start in a scene and use PLayfab services without having to login or register check the Keep session key and save the configuration after you have logged in.
+Your session key should be shown in red before you click save.

 ![](https://github.com/PlayFab/UnityPlayFab_AngryBots/blob/master/_repo_images/PlayFabConfig.png)